Software Patterns & Design Strategies

 The legend below will help the reader to better understand the intent and relationship between objects.

 The Observer pattern is one of the twenty-three well-known "Gang of Four" design patterns describing how to solve recurring design challenges in order to design flexible and reusable object-oriented software.
 An Observer simply observe objects, named the Observable (or subject in generic term), by maintains a list of those and notifies them automatically of any state changes.
 This behaviour is usually implemented from an Interface rather than inherited.
 It is mainly used for implementing local or distributed event handling systems, in "event driven" software.

 Diagram illustrates the Observer/Observable in context with ModelView and View.

-The Observable pattern facilitates event-driven behaviors where Observers stands ready to react from an Observable state change in a non-blocking and asynchronously way.
+The Observable pattern facilitates event-driven behaviours where Observers stands ready to react from an Observable state change in a non-blocking and asynchronously way.
 The Observable emits a state change notification to all its subscribed Observers.
 Upon reception of such notification, the Observer can react accordingly to that state change.
-This behavior is usually inherited instead of been implemented from an Interface.
+This behaviour is usually inherited instead of been implemented from an Interface.

 The View design pattern is one of the most popular one and easy to understand.
 But sadly the View pattern as been poorly used throughout the years, and on an epic scale.
 The View is simply a device specific delivery mechanism that displays the content of a ModelView, captures user's input, and send those inputs to a Controller.
 The View must implement the Observer pattern in order to receive data modification notifications from the ModelView.